AndriiKost/microservice-docker-node/Readme.md

 API is communicating with Service through the docker network.

-There are 2 endpoints accessible to the public:
+There are API 2 endpoints:

 http://localhost:9999/api/cars - will return a full list of cars in JSON format